fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.TrafficManager/v1.0/Add-AzureRmTrafficManagerEndpointConfig.md

 This parameter is only applicable to endpoints of the ExternalEndpoints or the NestedEndpoints type.
 You must specify this parameter when the Performance traffic-routing method is used.

-Specify an azure_2 region name.
+Specify an Azure region name.
-For a full list of azure_2 regions, see Azure Regionshttp://azure.microsoft.com/regions/ (http://azure.microsoft.com/regions/).
+For a full list of Azure regions, see Azure Regionshttp://azure.microsoft.com/regions/ (http://azure.microsoft.com/regions/).

 ```yaml
 Type: String